PLRI/arden2bytecode-homepage/README.md

-Website for the Arden2ByteCode project
+Website for the Arden2ByteCode project (Deprecated!)
 ======================================

+*Deprecated as the homepage is now hosted via [GitHub Pages](https://pages.github.com/) as a [branch of the arden2bytecode repository](https://github.com/PLRI/arden2bytecode/tree/gh-pages).*

 Accessible here: <http://arden2bytecode.sf.net>